 We are surrounded by nature’s bounty here in Sussex County, New Jersey.
-What’s more, there are several State Parks protecting these beautiful natural surroundings.
+What’s more, there are several state parks protecting these beautiful natural surroundings.
 Located within an easy drive from Whistling Swan Inn, we provide the perfect home away from home for that much-needed getaway you’ve been dreaming about.
+Here’s your guide to state parks in Sussex County, NJ.
 Leave behind the winter blues, the stresses of work, and the responsibilities at home, and spend a few days (or more!) with us where you can rest and relax and get back in touch with nature as it comes alive this spring.

 ALLAMUCHY MOUNTAIN STATE PARK

 Encompassing 9,092 acres of mixed oak and hardwood forests, open natural fields, lakes and ponds, and scenic trails (14 miles marked and 20 miles unmarked), Allamuchy Mountain State Park is a must-see.
 The Musconetcong River, which winds through the Park, offers some of the best trout fishing in the state!
 Plus, Cranberry and Jefferson Lakes and Allamuchy and Deer Park Ponds contain warm water species such as largemouth bass, sunfish, perk and pickerel.
 In addition to fishing, activities include hunting, boating, and rock climbing (near Waterloo Village on Waterloo Road – waiver required).
 You’ll also find beautiful picnicking areas with tables, group facilities, a shelter and playgrounds – perfect for a romantic setting or a gathering of friends.

 - Daily from sunrise to sunset